What Is Bankruptcy?

 Bankruptcy – What Is It

-Bankruptcy is a legal process to remove most if not all of your debts, to remove financial stress and provide you with a fresh start.
+Bankruptcy is a legal process to remove most if not all of your debts, remove financial stress, and provide you with a fresh start.

-That’s right, bankruptcy removes your debts for good, gives you control and a fresh start.
+That’s right, bankruptcy removes your debts for good, and gives you control and a fresh start.
 We believe in bankruptcy.
-It not only solves your financial problems but also sets you up for your future, debt free, able to save and your wages are protected.
+It not only solves your financial problems but also sets you up for your future, debt-free, able to save and your wages are protected.